 There are two wetlands on the property, both of which are beaver ponds.
 The first, a five-acre beaver pond which lies in the western portion of the forest, is next to Cascade Valley Road.
 The second wetland lies to the east of Cascade Road along the southern boundary of the forest.
-These wetlands areas attract a great variety of wildlife such as hawks, herons, ducks and geese.
+These wetlands also attract a great variety of wildlife such as hawks, herons, ducks and geese

 Access to the forest is gained by taking the E. Boskett Hill Road exit off of Route 17, and heading south.
 E. Boskett Hill Road turns into Cascade Valley Road.
 The state forest land begins about two miles from Route 17, and lies along both sides of Cascade Valley Road.
 There are two parking areas along Cascade Valley Road.

 North Cascade Valley parking area (42.035586 °N, 75.572919°W) Google Maps (leaves DEC website)

 South Cascade Valley pull off (42.028129°N, 75.572941°W) Google Maps (leaves DEC website)

 Rules, Regulations and Outdoor Safety

 Practice Leave No Trace (leaves DEC website) principles when recreating on state land to enjoy the outdoors responsibly; minimize impact on the natural resources and avoid conflicts with other users.